Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy

-For example, one MCP server wrote messages directly to \texttt{stdout}, causing the host to misinterpret them as protocol output.
-As the maintainer noted when fixing the issue, they replaced the \texttt{print} statements with proper logging so that “logging output goes to \texttt{stderr} as expected” \cite{ex_host_logging}.

 \item \textbf{Host's Hook Configuration (1 issue)}: Issues caused by incorrect configuration of lifecycle hooks or event-driven actions defined on the MCP host.
 These faults occur when user-configured shell commands or automation scripts reference invalid paths, use machine-specific settings, or are otherwise misaligned with the host environment, leading to failed hook execution or broken host behavior during key lifecycle events.
-For example, one issue reported that the \textit{“Claude Code hook configuration [was] broken”} because the settings file used \textit{“hardcoded paths from the original developer’s machine”}, leaving the hook system unusable until it was rebuilt with proper relative paths \cite{ex_host_hook}.